 The ability to consciously manage all three levels and achieve harmony and synthesis is what yields spiritual enlightenment.
 However, the attractive and intrusive power of the beast makes this very difficult.

-You must appreciate and always remember that we are admonished in the passage that the number of the beast is also the number of a human.
+You must appreciate and always remember that we are admonished in the passage above from Revelations that the number of the beast is also the number of a human.
 The essential Greek concept/word to keep in mind is phrenes or φρένες.

 Let’s examine this word φρένες (phrenes) in more detail.